 SEVIS I-901 Fee Increase: On May 23, 2019 the US Department of Homeland Security (DHS) published a final rule to adjust the SEVIS I-901 fee.
 The fee increase will take effect on June 24, 2019.

 All international students applying for an F-1 or J-1 visa are required to pay a one-time SEVIS fee.

 - The SEVIS fee must be made before a visa can be issued by a U.S. consulate.

 - This fee is not a DePaul University fee.
 It is a fee that all student visa applicants must pay to SEVIS.

 - The SEVIS fee is in addition to any visa fees a student applicant may be required to pay at a U.S. consulate.

-The SEVIS fee may be made in three ways:
+The SEVIS fee may be made by: